eclevela-1234/run-buddy/README.md

 ## Development Process
 * Launched static page and privacy policy page May 22, 2022
 * Flexbox sections and Media Query sections currently in development
+* Added some design features (smoothing and shaddows) + responsive features using pseudo-classes
 * See issues section

 ### ©️2019 Run Buddy, Inc